lmiller1990/design-pattenrns-for-vuejs/EVENTS.md

 Finally, we saw how our tests was focused on inputs and outputs (in this case, the input is the user interation via the buttons, and the output is the emitted `submit` event).

-We touch on eents again later on, in the `v-model` chapter - stay tuned.
+We touch on events again later on, in the `v-model` chapter - stay tuned.